Jerz > Writing > [ Academic | Technical ]

 Do you expect your audience already agrees with the position you will take?
 (If so, they may check out if your speech simply rehashes arguments they already accept without question.
 What can you say to an audience that already agrees with you?
 Why would you listen to a speaker who is restating things you already accept as the truth?)

 Graphics, inspirational quotations, and anecdotes are all well-respected methods of maintaining audience interest.
-However, images of Dilbert and The Far Side, fancy computer transitions between slides, and vaudeville tricks get old pretty quickly (see Don McMillan’s hilarious “Death by Powerpoint“), and they eat up time that you could use more effectively.
+However, Pinterest clip art, fancy computer transitions between slides, and vaudeville tricks get old pretty quickly (see Don McMillan’s hilarious “Death by Powerpoint“), and they eat up time that you could use more effectively.

 |Don’t think about “delivering a speech“.
 Most inexperienced speakers who approach a professional oral presentation this way end up cutting themselves off from their audience.|